K2SOHIGH/pcalf/README.md

 PCALF stand for Python CALcyanin Finder.

+Calcyanin have been described in the article :

 Benzerara, K., Duprat, E., Bitard-Feildel, T., Caumes, G., Cassier-Chauvat, C., Chauvat, F., ... & Callebaut, I. (2022).
 [A new gene family diagnostic for intracellular biomineralization of amorphous Ca carbonates by cyanobacteria](https://doi.org/10.1093/gbe/evac026).
 Genome Biology and Evolution, 14(3), evac026.